ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/nyc-taxi.md

 PRIMARY KEY (pickup_datetime, dropoff_datetime);
 ```

-## Retrieve the Data from Object Storage
+## Load the Data directly from Object Storage

 Let's grab a small subset of the data for getting familiar with it.
 The data is in TSV files in object storage, which is easily streamed into
 ClickHouse Cloud using the `s3` table function.